mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

               num_parallel_tree=None, random_state=0, ...)
 ```

 Overfitting, whis is typical of gradient boosting models, is moderate in this case.
 We can take the accuracy 95% as the benchmark for other models.
-It could considered as the state-of-the-art for **shallow models**, which are those that take the actual features as they come, with no **feature engineering** of any type.
+This is a **shallow model**, which takes the actual features as they come, with no **feature engineering**

 ```
 In [9]: xgb.score(X_train, y_train).round(3), xgb.score(X_test, y_test).round(3)